microsoft/react-native-windows-samples/docs/hermes.md

 Hermes is experimentally supported on Windows, generally providing better performance characteristics than the default Chakra engine.

 ### Enabling Hermes for new projects
 The easiest way to enable Hermes is to pass the `--useHermes` flag to `react-native-windows-init` when creating a new project.
-This will set up your project to use the Herems engine and to generate bundles as Hermes bytecode instead of JavaScript.
+This will set up your project to use the Hermes engine and to generate bundles as Hermes bytecode instead of JavaScript.

 ### Using Hermes in an existing project
 Hermes can be enabled in existing projects with a few edits.